In practice: product page, catalogue and components

 Promote to data product when:

-- you have actual consumers you can name
+- you have consumers you can name

 - you can sustain a promise over time (ownership + capacity)